-Quantcast is a digital advertising company specialized in audience measurement and real-time advertising.
-As the pioneer of direct audience measurement in 2006, Quantcast has today the most in-depth understanding of digital audiences across the web, allowing marketers and publishers to make the smartest choices as they buy and sell the most effective targeted advertising on the market.
-Quantcast is dedicated to making display as relevant and effective as search, and currently delivers outstanding advertising campaigns for the world's leading advertisers and publishers, and brings accurate audience measurement to over 100 million web destinations.
-Launched in 2006, Quantcast is headquartered in San Francisco and backed by the Founders Fund, Polaris Venture Partners, Revolution Ventures and Cisco Systems.
+Quantcast is a technology company specialized in real-time advertising and audience measurement.
+As the pioneer of direct audience measurement in 2006, Quantcast has today the most in-depth understanding of digital audiences across web and mobile, allowing marketers and publishers to make the smartest choices as they buy and sell the most effective targeted advertising on the market.
+Quantcast is dedicated to making display as relevant and effective as search, and currently delivers outstanding advertising campaigns for the world's leading advertisers and publishers, and brings accurate audience measurement to over 100 million digital destinations.

 Konrad Feldman, CEO, co-founded and launched Quantcast in 2006 along with Paul Sutter to transform the effectiveness of online advertising through the use of science and scalable computing.
 Prior to co-founding Quantcast, Feldman co-founded Searchspace (now Fortent) the leading provider of terrorist financing detection and anti-money laundering software for the world’s financial services industry.
 As CEO of Searchspace’s North American business, he established the business in the US and directed its rapid growth to become a market leader.
 Prior to Searchspace, Feldman was a Research Fellow in the Intelligent Systems Laboratory at University College London.
 Feldman holds a Bachelor of Science in Computer Science from University College, London.